sbergercnmc/duonovo/README.md

 ```

 *duoNovo* returns a `GRanges` containing all candidate variants tested
 for *de novo* status.
+This `GRanges` is a subset of the `rowRanges`
+corresponding to the input LRS VCF, but contains additional metadata
-A column named `duoNovo_classification` provides
+columns.
+A column named `duoNovo_classification` provides the
-the classification of each variant as *de novo*, present on the
+classification of each variant as *de novo*, present on the haplotype
-haplotype inherited from the non-sequenced parent, or uncertain.
+inherited from the non-sequenced parent, or uncertain.
+Additional
-Additional columns provide further pertinent information, such as the
+columns provide further pertinent information, such as the minimum of
-minimum of the two Hamming distances supporting the non-IBD status of
+the two Hamming distances supporting the non-IBD status of the proband
-the proband haplotype not containing the variant of interest and the two
+haplotype not containing the variant of interest and the two parental
-parental haplotypes, as well as the counts of the different
+haplotypes, as well as the counts of the different proband-parent
-proband-parent genotype classes supporting the classification.
-For
+genotype classes supporting the classification.
+For variants that were
-variants that were not classified because they failed QC, a column named
+not classified because they failed QC, a column named `QC_fail_step`
-`QC_fail_step` provides the specific QC step they failed.
+provides the specific QC step they failed.

 The user can optionally provide a vector of coordinates of variants of
 interest.
 In this case, only these variants will be tested for *de novo*